henri123lemoine/audiobook/README.md

   - [ ] Books
     - [ ] Implement getting speakers using LLM & context
     - [ ] L'Insoutenable
+      - [ ] Set up the preprocessing to be done directly on the .txt file
       - [ ] Fix the preprocessing
         - [ ] Fix the parts-splitting
         - [ ] Fix the chapter-splitting